Why do we rely on our current emotions when making quick decisions?

-There is a common misconception that, because it is based in emotion, and not logic, System 1 is maladaptive and always leads to poor decision-making, while System 2, which is rooted in reason, is superior in every way.
-However, as Daniel Kahneman pointed out in his book, Thinking Fast and Slow, both systems have their pros and cons.3 System 1 thinking is beneficial in situations when there is no time to deliberate; an immediate decision must be made.
-This kind of automatic thinking allows us to make the quick decision to hit the brakes when someone cuts us off on the highway or to jump into action to perform the Heimlich maneuver on someone who is choking.
-In these situations, there is no time to sit around and make a slow, effortful decision.
+There is a common misconception that System 1, rooted in emotion, is maladaptive and always leads to poor decision-making, while System 2, rooted in reason, is superior in every way.
+However, as Daniel Kahneman pointed out in his book, Thinking Fast and Slow, both systems have pros and cons.3 System 1 thinking is beneficial when there is no time to deliberate because we must make an immediate decision.
+This kind of automatic thinking allows us to make the instinctive choice to hit the brakes when someone cuts us off on the highway or to jump into action to perform the Heimlich maneuver on someone who is choking.
+In an emergency, there is no time to sit around and make a slow, effortful decision with System 2.

-The affect heuristic results from System 1 thinking.
-Instead of making a well-reasoned decision, when we rely on the affect heuristic, we make a quick choice based on our emotional state.
-In some cases, this can be to our benefit, in others it may lead us to make different decisions than we would have, had we taken the time to weigh our options.
+To no surprise, the affect heuristic results from System 1 thinking.
+Instead of making a well-reasoned decision, we make a quick choice based on our emotional state.
+When we need to make a snap judgment, System 1 can be to our benefit.
+But when we should be taking the time to weigh our options, the affect heuristic may lead us to make different decisions than we would have made otherwise.

 Risks and benefits

-Another factor that contributes to the affect heuristic is our perception of the risks and benefits of making a certain decision.
+Another factor contributing to the affect heuristic is our perception of the risks and benefits of making a certain decision.
 Our mood state influences risk assessment, which in turn influences our behavior.

 When we experience positive affect, we tend to perceive an option as being low risk and having high potential benefits.
-In contrast, when we experience negative affect, we perceive the option as being high risk and having few potential benefits.4 Naturally, if we feel that selecting a certain option will lead to a big payoff, with little chance of negative consequences, we feel more inclined to make a decision in its favor.
+In contrast, when we experience negative affect, we perceive the option as being high risk and having few potential benefits.4 Naturally, if we feel that selecting a certain option will lead to a big payoff with little chance of negative consequences, we feel more inclined to make a decision in its favor.
 Along the same vein of reasoning, if we feel that choosing a certain option is extremely risky and believe that we will not get much out of it, we are unlikely to select it.
-As such, the impact our emotions have on our perceived risks and benefits of a given outcome can have a significant effect on our decision-making.
+As such, the impact our emotions have on our perceived risks and benefits of a given outcome can significantly affect our decision-making.

 Why it is important

-No matter our age, our careers, or where we live, we’re all faced with decisions each and every day.
+No matter what, we’re faced with decisions every day.
 Granted, some are more important than others, but even seemingly small decisions can have significant consequences.
-In order to ensure that we’re making the best choices we can, we need to be aware of the different heuristics and biases that can influence our decision-making.
-This way, we can learn how to avoid them, or at least recognize them in other people.
+To ensure that we’re making the best choices possible, we need to be aware of the different heuristics and biases that can influence our decision-making.
+This way, we can learn how to avoid them and make more conscious decisions where it counts.